 The USS Albany (CA-123), the fourth ship with the name Albany, was a Navy Oregon City-class heavy cruiser.
-The ship later was converted to the guided-missile cruiser CG-10.
+The ship was later converted to the guided-missile cruiser CG-10.
 It was the lead ship of the new Albany guided-missile cruiser class.
-The ship sponsored by Mrs. Elizabeth F. Pinckney was laid down on 6 March 1944 at Quincy, Massachusetts, by the Bethlehem Steel Company and launched on 30 June 1945.
+The ship, sponsored by Mrs. Elizabeth F. Pinckney, was laid down on 6 March 1944 at Quincy, Massachusetts, by the Bethlehem Steel Company and launched on 30 June 1945.
 The USS Albany (CA-123) was placed in commission on 15 June 1946 with Captain Harold A. Carlisle in command at the Boston Navy Yard.

 Technical Features of the USS Albany (CA-123)

 Class and type: Oregon City-class heavy cruiser

 Launch date: 30 June 1945

 Decommissioning date: 30 June 1958

 Propulsion: Geared turbines providing 120,000 shp (89.5 MW)